wright-group/WrightTools/docs/publications.rst

 Would you like your publication to appear here?
 Email a developer---or better yet, make a pull request.

-Orderd by date of publication, newest first.
+Ordered by date of publication, newest first.

-#. **Group- and phase-velocity mismatch fringes in tripple sum-frequency spectroscopy**
+#. **Group- and phase-velocity mismatch fringes in triple sum-frequency spectroscopy**
    Darien J. Morrow, Daniel D. Kohler, and John C. Wright *Phys.
 Rev. A* **2017** 96 (6) `doi:10.1103/PhysRevA.96.063835 <https://doi.org/10.1103/PhysRevA.96.063835>`_